getodk/docs/collect-settings.rst

 Collect Settings and Security
 ================================

-Settings are accessible from the :guiselect:`⋮` menu.
+Settings are accessible from the :guilabel:`⋮` menu.

 .. _general-settings: